ShivamGaikwad10/MasteringDP/README.md

 ## 📁 Assignments Overview

 <details>
 <summary> Assignment 1: STL</summary>

 **Explanations:**

 **Problem 2**
 I have encountered a very similar problem in my ESC111 course.
 In that lab, I have prepared a solution which uses recursion but have a time complexity O(2^n).
-But after the lab, I learned a optimised DP solution which my friend explained me.
+But after the lab, I learned an optimised DP solution which my friend explained me.
 First, I created a vector array 'dp' of size n, initializing all its elements with 1.
 (Here, dp[i] represents the length of longest increasing subsequence till i'th element.)
 Then, implemented a nested loop of variables i (from 0 to n-1) and j (from 0 to i-1).